leegang/rag_survey_zh/rag_survey.md

 This chapter is primarily organized into three dimensions: the stage of augmentation, augmentation data sources, and the process of augmentation, to elaborate on the key technologies in the development of RAG.Taxonomy of RAG's Core Components is illustrated in Fig 4.

 6.1
-RAG in Augmentation Stages As a knowledge-intensive task, RAG employs different technical approaches during the language model training's pretraining, fine-tuning, and inference stages.
+RAG in Augmentation Stages

+As a knowledge-intensive task, RAG employs different technical approaches during the language model training's pretraining, fine-tuning, and inference stages.

+Pre-training Stage
-Pre-training Stage Since the emergence of pre-trained models, researchers have delved into enhancing the performance of Pre-trained Language Models (PTMs) in open-domain Question Answering (QA) through retrieval methods at the pre-training stage.
+Since the emergence of pre-trained models, researchers have delved into enhancing the performance of Pre-trained Language Models (PTMs) in open-domain Question Answering (QA) through retrieval methods at the pre-training stage.
 Recognizing and expanding implicit knowledge in pre-trained models can be challenging.
 REALM[Arora *et al.*, 2023] introduces a more modular and interpretable knowledge embedding approach.
 Following the Masked Language Model (MLM) paradigm, REALM models both pre-training and fine-tuning as a retrieve-then-predict process, where the language model pre-trains by predicting masked tokens y based on masked sentences x, modeling P(x|y).

 RETRO[Borgeaud *et al.*, 2022]leverages retrieval augmentation for pre-training a self-regressive language model, enabling large-scale pre-training from scratch by retrieving from a massive set of labeled data and significantly reducing model parameters.

 RETRO shares the backbone structure with GPT models and introduces an additional RETRO encoder to encode features of neighboring entities retrieved from an external knowledge base.

-Additionally, RETRO
-incorporates block-wise cross-attention layers in its decoder transformer structure to effectively integrate retrieval information from the RETRO encoder.
+Additionally, RETROincorporates block-wise cross-attention layers in its decoder transformer structure to effectively integrate retrieval information from the RETRO encoder.
 RETRO achieves lower perplexity than standard GPT models.
 Moreover, it provides flexibility in updating knowledge stored in the language models by updating the retrieval database without the need for retraining the language models [Petroni *et al.*, 2019].

 Atla[Izacard *et al.*, 2022]employs a similar approach, incorporating a retrieval mechanism using the T5 architecture [Raffel *et al.*, 2020]in both the pre-training and fine-tuning stages.
 Prior to pre-training, it initializes the encoder-decoder LM backbone with a pre-trained T5, and initializes the dense retriever with a pre-trained Contriever.